 Palermo, has worked in tourism for over twenty years, and has been a licenced guide for most of that time.
 At university she majored in foreign languages and literature, with a concentration in art

 history.
 As a professional educator, Francesca brings a special talent to her profession as a guide.
 She speaks German and French as well as

 English.
 Francesca is the kind of guide familiar with all kinds of fascinating details, and a "go to" expert for highly specialized tours like "winemaking and the

-events in Sicily.
-The depth and breadth of Rosa's knowledge is remarkable, and as she explains the history
+something that brings a very special skill to her work.
+A tour with Liliana is truly a learning experience.
+The depth and breadth of Liliana's knowledge is remarkable, and as she explains the history

 Tour Guides in Malta (Malta on Best of Sicily)